m3mentomor1/Automated-Model-Training_with_Azure-ML/README.md

 ### 🧐 I. Overview

-This is a tutorial project that involves training an machine learning model using Automated ML/AutoML in Azure Machine Learning Studio.
+This is a tutorial project that involves training a machine learning model using Automated ML/AutoML in Azure Machine Learning Studio.
+The model that will be trained is a simple classification model that predicts if a client will subscribe to a fixed term deposit with a financial institution or not.
 <br><br>
 ##

 ### 📋 II.
 Prerequisites

-- Azure account and subscription.
+- Azure account and subscription.<br>
-- Familiarity with basic Azure concepts such as resource groups, subscriptions, Azure Storage, Azure Compute (VMs, Databricks), Azure Networking, and Azure Security.
+- Familiarity with basic Azure concepts such as resource groups, subscriptions, Azure Storage, Azure Compute (VMs, Databricks), Azure Networking, and Azure Security.<br>
 - Basic understanding of machine learning concepts such as supervised learning, classification, regression, and evaluation metrics.

 <br><br>